benlehrburger/Marts-Lundy/README.md

 The insights that I made would not have been possible without the Advizor dataset regarding philanthropy in higher education generously donated for research purposes by Doug Cogswell.
 This dataset included 65,000+ samples of donors with 23 features each, amassing to more than 1.5M+ data points.
 That data is sensitive and is not to be shared.

-The neural network detailed below performs at 76% accuracy and classifies donors into one of five classes, indicating the dollar amount that they are likely to give over the next five years.
+The neural network detailed below performs at 76% accuracy overall and predicts 95% of candidates' donations within $250 of their actual gift.
+The model classifies donors into one of five classes, indicating the dollar amount that they are likely to give over the next five years.
 The regression analyses I performed also returned the five most predictive features of any donor.
 These two results in tandem are quite powerful and ought to inform future fundraising efforts in higher education.

 # Description